 Aside from phytonutrients beets also provide a good source of fiber with 3.4 grams (we want to aim for 3 to 4 grams per serving).
 Beets provide a good source of potassium, magnesium, and vitamin C which are good for stress management, immune health, and energy production.

 Some will say that beets are high in sugar.
 They have about 14 grams per 1 cooked cup.
 This translates to about 3.5 teaspoons of sugar.
-However, when looking at the glycemic index (measure of how much a food increases our blood sugar) it falls in the medium category.
+However, when looking at the glycemic index (a measure of how much a food increases our blood sugar) it falls in the medium category.
 However, beets also offer a lot of health benefits.

 If you are worried about the sugar in beets, the best thing to do to keep your is have a variety of non-starchy veggies paired with a starchy veggie such as spinach like I have in this salad.